 Typically, a desktop study using Geographic Information Systems analysis can be used for planning purposes to estimate project impact acreages.
 Data layers reviewed include wetlands inventories, streams and rivers, and habitats of threatened species.
 A field-based, ground-truth impact delineation is always required and is an important step in the regulatory permitting process.
 Please contact RES to learn about project impact studies.

-Once I know acreages, how do I determine mitigation requirements?
+How do I determine offset requirements?

-How will the new PASPGP-4 change the process?
+Does PASPGP-4 change the process?

-The new permitting process hasn’t changed the mitigation process too much, but there are some things project managers should be aware of.
+The new permitting process hasn’t changed the process too much, but there are some things project managers should be aware of.
 Firstly, the PASPGP-4 has maximum project size limitations, as did previous variants of the permit.
 The new permit is unique, however, in that the way the size of projects is measured has changed slightly.
 Now the linear feet of stream impact is determined based on all area impacted through the construction of the crossing rather than the greater of the width or length of the stream itself.
 The effect of this is that the quantity of crossing impacts are sometimes greater, which can alter the type of permit required.

 Secondly, a permit is needed for each “single and complete project,” however the provided definition for a single and complete project leaves room for interpretation.
 Subsequent guidance has required that cumulative impacts for a linear projects made up of more than one “single and complete project” be disclosed in their entirety to determine eligibility for the PASPGP-4.

 The short answer is that both of these things, if altered, could change how a project is measured and, as a result, the scope of compensatory mitigation required.

 How much time do I need to obtain required offsets for my permit?